Tens of thousands admitted to hospital because of cannabis every year

 Such warnings are, however, often made in vain.
 Greed and selfishness continually prevail over sense and compassion; by this I do not only refer to the greed and selfishness of those who value their mental health (and thus the stability of their families, as Henry Cockburn's case, along with thousands of others, show) as less significant than some short-term 'pleasure' derived from consuming the drug but also that of those who wish to make money off the back of legalisation.

 Author and journalist Peter Hitchens titles this group of people Billionaire Big Dope, who he says are 'ready to overlook the horror of irreversible mental illness, for what some of them see as a good cause, and others see as a pot of gold.'

 I fear that cannabis shall soon be legal in this country.
 Though the negative effects of this will soon be realised if this is the case, it would be incredibly difficult, if not impossible, to make the drug illegal again—the failed American prohibition of alcohol in the 1920's and 30's demonstrates the futility of trying to make illegal the consumption of a substance which is currently legal and in mass use (which is not yet the case with cannabis).

 Whilst the drug is far less ingrained in our society, we have the chance to strip it out (as much as possible) through effective policing and, when necessary, punishment, which would deter use.

-Unless we act soon, our high streets will be full not only of large, golden M’s but also large, florescent green-leaf signs, and while some wealthy businessmen will happily line their pockets, countless families up and down the country will suffer the consequences.
+Unless we act soon, our high streets will be full not only of large, golden M's but also large, fluorescent green-leaf signs, and while some wealthy businessmen will happily line their pockets, countless families up and down the country will suffer the consequences.